MohammadKhGh99/ManualQAEngineer-TakeHomeAssignmentZadara/README.md

 ## Overview

 This project provides a comprehensive response to the Take-Home Assignment designed for Manual QA Engineer candidates at Zadara.
-It showcases a structured approach to manual testing, documentation, and quality assurance best practices.
+It showcases a structured approach to manual testing and best practices in quality assurance.

 ## Contents